pikaroot/pikaroot.github.io/_posts/CodeCombat2023/2023-08-17-codecombatctf.md

 We discovered that every subdomain of `a.thectf.site` can be decoded using **BASE 32**.
 The decoded string is actually `PNG` raw binaries.
 Hence, every subdomain had also been given an identifier stated the order of the string should be placed.
 Therefore, these raw binary strings can be pieced together to reconstruct a `PNG` image.

-All of the reconstruction processes can be done by the power of CLI tools.
+All the reconstruction processes can be done by the power of CLI tools.

 I will ~~use some algebraic representations to~~ explain the tools I will be using to get the image easily.